walaj/VariantBam/README.md

 A separate SNP tool might find a different 20k regions, while a structural variation tool might be interested in only discordant or high-quality clipped reads across the BAM (where high-quality means they are not clipped to do low Phred quality).
-VariantBam is uses a series of rules defined on distinct regions in order to handle all of these situations with a single pass through the BAM.
+VariantBam uses a series of rules defined on distinct regions in order to handle all of these situations with a single pass through the BAM.

-VariantBam is implemented in C++ and relies on the BamTools API (Derek Barnett, (c) 2009) for BAM I/O.
+VariantBam is implemented in C++ and relies on the BamTools [API] (Derek Barnett, (c) 2009) for BAM I/O.
 Note that the capabilities of the [BamTools] command line ``bamtools filter``
 may provide a solution more suitable your needs than VariantBam.
 Briefly, ``bamtools filter`` allows you to specify a set of filters in JSON format to be applied to a BAM.
 See the Bamtools documentation for more detail.